whlapinel/separate-setting-manager/progress-log.md

+## 1/2:

+- Made a big mistake thinking I'd be able to use Clerk for role management and authorization.
+Didn't realize it would cost me $100 a month until I had already implemented it in the code.
+NICE!
+But I improved my original authorization code a bit in the process of re-writing it, so there's the bright side.

+- Removed [userID] dynamic route segment.
+Realized it was causing major pain without much benefit, and doesn't seem to be a common pattern.
+Now teacher and admin are in the root folder.

+- Doing a lot of re-work and re-re-work but that's expected at this stage of learning.

+## 1/1:

+- Happy New Year!

+- Moved [classID] to subroute of /view-classes.
+The idea is that the user should only see a list of classes and can't edit anything without selecting a class first.
+Each class will be a link.
+Selecting a class will take you to the [classID] page where other options then become available.

+### need to:

+- Once I understand intercepted and parallel routes, eventually implement above architecture with view-classes and [classID] being parallel routes.
+So that when a class is selected, the details and edit functionality shows up as modals rather than separate pages but URL is changed.

 ## 12/30-12/31:

 - spent much of 12/30 making it so students are assigned to rooms rather than simply days and making calendar display accordingly.